The best part of the goat community is the wonderful friendships and camaraderies you build in having a shared affection for these amazing creatures.

 We have regularly participated in the Linear Appraisal program.
 Due to the small size of our herd, we aim to appraise every other year.
 We missed 2019 due to not realizing the change in the signup deadline, and we all know what happened in 2020....We hope to get back to a regular appraisal schedule as soon as the program is able to resume.

 We really enjoy getting those lovely milking stars and Superior Genetics designations on our animals.
 However, we have found the commitment challenging with our full time jobs and lives...In 2017 we completed our 1st test year, unfortunately, a milk machine issue ended up causing multiple cases of mastitis and significantly affected multiple does normal production levels.
 2018 we cut short several lactations that were still having residual issues and took 2019 off from testing.
 We started 2020 off with good intentions, however found it a challenge towards the end of the year to stay motivated and to deal with the restrictions caused by the pandemic.
 We really respect the dedicated breeders who have the energy to maintain those lactations to the end.
-The issue is not our does being willing to milk, it is the amount of time and resources our family has available, but it remains a goal of ours to pursue.
+Due to the limited amount of time and resources our family has available as the children get older and have more diversified interests we have found that we have needed to cut our lactations short at this time.

 We have been active in the New York State show circuit for many years, attending most of the club shows & throughout the state, such as the annual ENYGS, CNYDGS & NYSDGBA and more.
 Even as we have scaled back our show schedule over the past couple of years, we enjoy see many of our bloodlines and stock continue to perform well through other herds.